t-mullin/CSCI_441_Spring_2020/labs/lab2/README.md

 # Lab 2 - Hardware Rasterization

 *You may work in pairs on this assignment.
-To receive credit, demonstrate your completed program during lab or push your code up to Bitbucket and submit the hash to D2L.*
+To receive credit, demonstrate your completed program during lab or create a tag called `lab2` push your code (and tag) up to Bitbucket and submit the hash to D2L.*

 In this assignment, you’ll be using OpenGL and GLSL to render a single triangle just like in lab 1.
 You can use your code from lab 1 for reading in user input.